 Which of your programs should I choose?

 The two initiatory courses were originally sister courses.
 The Red Tent course has remains specifically focused on Red Tent creation and on your personal development as a circle facilitator and is available on a rolling enrollment, self study basis for you to complete at your own pace.
 It is ideal for women who are feeling the call to bring this work to their communities right now.
 The Practical Priestessing course has evolved in a deep, broad, multi-faceted exploration of priestessing as a vocational path, a path that goes beyond a single offering and into a life’s work.
 It is a professional training that is designed to take you through the complex process of “self-facing” needed to practice publicly as a community priestess.
-Either course will offer you a solid foundation for both types of work and settings: Red Tent Circles or Women’s Ceremonies/Circles/Rituals.
+Either course will offer you a solid foundation for both types of setting: Red Tent Circles or Women’s Ceremonies/Circles/Rituals.
 The main difference is that the Practical Priestessing course is longer, more in-depth, includes an optional face-to-face component, involves a self-designed practicum experience, and has an emphasis on vocational priestessing–i.e. priestessing as a dedicated, professional job.
 The Practical Priestessing focuses on creating women’s circles, retreats, and ceremonies as well as multi-age, multi-gender rituals and community events.
 It has content about seasonal celebrations and extensive content about priestess work, ethics and professional practice, and the priestess role specifically (the Red Tent training stays more in “facilitator” language than priestess language).
 While either training is fine for facilitating either type of experience–i.e. the Red Tent class information is applicable to any women’s circle and vice versa–the Red Tent class focuses on creating “generic,” interfaith, open women’s circle experiences that are open to women from many backgrounds, but share a common interest in connecting in a deeper and sacred way.
 The Practical Priestessing class focuses more on women’s rituals and ceremonies with an ongoing group of women that are open to goddess-oriented, feminist spirituality and on self-defining your own vocational priestess path, as well as your own devotional goddess-based personal path.

 Which training is best for me?